 Keep a vocabulary journal and find a penpal to write to.
 Don’t be afraid to step outside of your comfort zone and put all the skills you’re learning into practice!

 Now that you can answer the question, “What is the best way to learn Russian?” you’re ready to dive deeper into your studies.
-Everyone is capable of mastering a foreign language, but with these tips and tricks under your belt, you’ll be on your way to learning Russian faster.
+Everyone is capable of mastering a foreign language, but these tips and tricks will help you learn more efficiently.

-Once you master Russian, you’ll be able to better appreciate the rich Russian culture – including the famous writings of Leo Tolstoy, brilliant composers like Tchaikovsky, and the glory of Russian ballet.
+Once you’ve built up your Russian skills, you’ll be able to better appreciate the rich Russian culture – including the famous writings of Leo Tolstoy, brilliant composers like Tchaikovsky, and the glory of Russian ballet.

 If you’re a world traveler, you’ll also be able to explore spectacular beaches, experience the taiga with its diverse wildlife, and visit the Russian Far East like a local.

 There is so much to do and see in Russia.
 Speaking the native language will help you fully experience all that Russia has to offer, and meet all sorts of fascinating people along the way.
 With the right tutor, you can achieve your full linguistic potential as fast as possible.
 Start your Russian language journey today!